swdevpa/TiktokAutoUploader/README.md

  *   `fade_duration` (Float, optional): **Initial fade-in duration** in seconds.
 Set to `0` to disable the start fade-in.
 If not provided, defaults to `duration`.
  *   `image_duration` (Float, optional): Duration in seconds for each image to be displayed.
 If not provided, defaults to `duration`.
  *   `transition_duration` (Float, optional, default: `0.3`): Duration of the crossfade transition between images.
+ *   `header_text` (String, optional): Text to be overlaid on the top center of the video.
+Useful for titles or headers (e.g., "POV: ...").
  *   `X-Upload-Auth` (Header): Upload secret header (`X-Upload-Auth: <your secret>`).

  #### Examples